By Tim Lambert

 After World War II the city council tried to diversify industry in Portsmouth.
 An industrial estate was built in Fratton in 1946-48.
 Other industrial estates were built in the 1950s at Paulsgrove and Farlington.
 In the 1960s a new industrial estate began at Hilsea north of Burrfields Road.
 In the 1980s new industrial estates were built at Cosham and at Hilsea.
 The pattern of employment in Portsmouth changed rapidly.
 In 1951 46% of the manufacturing jobs in the city were in shipbuilding.
 By 1966 this had fallen to only 14%.
 The dockyard workforce was drastically reduced.

 Traditional industries like brewing and corset making vanished but electrical and electronic engineering became a major employer.
 There was also a large increase in the number of jobs in service industries.
 In 1968 Zurich insurance moved their headquarters to Portsmouth.
 In 1979 IBM UK moved their headquarters to the city.

 In the early 21st century Portsmouth is still a thriving city.
 Tourism is flourishing.
-In 2001 a new shopping centre opened at Gunwharf.
+In 2001 a new shopping center opened at Gunwharf.
 Also in 2001 Millennium Promenade opened.
 The Pompey Centre was built in 2003.
-Portsmouth's newest tourist attraction, the Spinnaker Tower, opened in 2005.
+The Spinnaker Tower opened in 2005.